sainnhe/gruvbox-material-vscode/README.md

 2. Click `Settings`.
 3. Select `Gruvbox Material` and change the settings.

-**Note:** For better syntax highlighting support, please:

-1. Don't enable `gruvboxMaterial.colorfulSyntax` (this setting is disabled by default).
-2. Disable semantic highlighting for all languages except `editor.semanticHighlighting.enabled`, see [FAQ](https://github.com/sainnhe/gruvbox-material-vscode#faq).

 ## FAQ

 **Q: How to enable cursive italic keywords?**